DimitriiTrater/ping-pong/README.md

 In this game you can play with your friend, cuz the game for two players.
 In game we have left player (left brick) and right player (right brick).
 Game has ball, which move right or left.
-When ball touches left or right brick, the ball is accelerating until it hits a brick.
+When ball touches left or right brick, the ball is accelerating.
 When left or right score is 11 - game over.

 ## Contributions